DeanoBurrito/northport/README.md

 The root makefile (located at `proj_root/Makefile`) has a toolchain selection section at the top.
 You can adjust the gcc binaries used, or you can just point `TOOLCHAIN_DIR` to your cross compiler bin folder.

+If you're unsure of whether your toolchain is setup, you can test it with `make validate-toolchain`.

 ### Setting up the build environment (Clang)
 Clang requires no setup to use.
 As long as it's installed (and llvm too, llvm-ar is used), it's ready to go.